Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

-Jazz Chisholm, with a slugging percentage of .359 in his past 10 games -- including one home run -- will be in action for the Miami Marlins against the Washington Nationals, with Trevor Williams on the hill, August 27 at 1:40 PM ET.
+Jazz Chisholm, with a slugging percentage of .282 in his past 10 games -- including one home run -- will be in action for the Miami Marlins versus the Washington Nationals, with Joan Adon on the hill, August 31 at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Nationals.
+He had a hitless performance in his last game (0-for-4) against the Rays.

 Jazz Chisholm Game Info & Props vs. the Nationals